zaavaleta33/zaavaleta33/README.md

-- 👋 Hi, my name is Alexander Zavaleta
+- 👋 Helo, my name is Alexander Zavaleta
 - 👀 I’m interested in webdev, Machine Learning, AI,Algorithms ,and C++.
 - 🌱 I’m currently learning Machine Learning
 - 🌳 Looking to collaborate with all of those that are amazing people.
 - 💪 I love that rush you get when you finally solve an error.
 - 🌱 Some hobbies of mine include going to coffee shops, tasting new foods, adventureing into the city and working out! :)
-- 👾 Coding Langueges I know: C++, C, html, CSS, javascprit, python, and Swift
+- 👾 Coding Langueges I know: C++, C, html, CSS, javascprit, python, Swift, and Assembly
 - 🏳️Languages I know: English, and Spanish
 - 👍🏽 Also If you have any leetcode questions that may be helpful send them my way